-This article is the result of a carefully observation of uncommissioned street artists.
-Their stories and the places I've visited with them made clear that matter matters.
-This understanding was the reason that led me to look for an alternative to "Site Specificity" theory.
-Although, non-human are found in this theoretical approach but generally they are engaged more as means to be operate for the sake of artist’s intentionality, perception and definition.
-While human beings still remain a key component posthumanist approaches established a new interpretation of the of the social where animals, objects, texts, symbols, “nature”, organizations, events, concepts, inequalities and geographical arrangements may be actors depending on their activities and/or relationships (Callon, 1999; Latour 1996; Cerulo, 2009; Law, 2009; Farías and Bender, 2011).
+This article is the result of careful observation of uncommissioned street artists.
+Their stories and the places I've visited with them made it clear to me that "matter matters."
+It was this understanding that led me to look for an alternative to site specificity, a theory that does not taken into account the significant role non-human elements play in an artistic practice.
+While human beings remain a key component within the realm of posthumanism, the posthuman approach establishes a new interpretation of social interactions, in which animals, objects, texts, symbols, nature, organizations, events, concepts, inequalities, and geographical arrangements may be significant actors (Callon, 1999; Latour, 1996; Cerulo, 2009; Law, 2009; Farías and Bender, 2011).

-The actor network approach thus describes the enactment of materially and discursively heterogeneous relations that produce and reshuffle all kinds of actors.
+The actor-network approach describes the enactment of materially and discursively heterogeneous relations that produce and reshuffle all kinds of actors.
 This consolidation should not be confused with the lifespan of the artistic network.
-As other areas of social and cultural worlds, artistic networks are subject to changes.
-As I showed actors may arise from different origins: multiple policy levels, technological innovation, a new aesthetic idea, a cultural motivator or economic investors.
-In the same manner they can disappear.
-We cannot anticipate what kind of effect may generate an alteration in one or several agents, human or non-human.
-We have to stay perceptive about new actors, i.e. a new collaboration, as it may signify a modification in the ontological position of the artistic network
+As in other areas of social and cultural worlds, artistic networks are subject to changes.
+As I show, actors may arise from different origins: multiple policy levels, technological innovation, a new aesthetic idea, a cultural motivator, or economic investors.
+And they can disappear in the same manner.
+We cannot anticipate what kind of effect may generate a change in one or several agents, human or non-human.
+We must remain perceptive about new actors, i.e. new collaborations, as they may signify a modification in the ontological position of the artistic network.

 Banai, Nuit (2002) Shifting Sites: The Brewster Project and the Plight of Place, A Journal of Performance and Art, Vol. 24, No. 3, pp. 56-67